titouancreach/vuejs-redux/README.md

   - Combine multiple Provider to be hydrated from multiple sources.
   - No hard coded dependencies between 'Vue' and the store, so more composable.
   - 0 dependency
-  - Not polluated `data` (you can use the power of the `functional component`)
+  - Not polluted `data` (you can use the power of the `functional component`)
-  - Debuggable in the vue devtool browser extension.
+  - Debuggable in the Vue devtool browser extension.
   - Elegant JSX syntax
   - I use this plugin daily (I fix issues as they open)